nf-core/website/markdown/developers/review_checklist.md

 ## Do: Code {#code}

-- Check no overly non-template components (no read the docs, entirely custom logo etc.)
+- Check no overly non-template components (no readthedocs, entirely custom logo etc.)
 - Check for general code readability
 - Check for possible code bugs
 - Check for consistency in parameters